 Location: South Bay near Los Gatos

 This hike in Sierra Azul OSP starts at Kennedy Trailhead and follows Kennedy and then Woods trails to the summit of Mt.
-El Somboroso, just one foot shy of 3000 feet.
+El Sombroso, just over 3000 feet.
 The entire hike is on fire road which can be steep and sunny, so be prepared with plenty of water and sun protection.

 The summit itself is anticlimactic, just some doubletrack veering left under the power lines as the trail continues downhill to the right.
 But the views over the bay as you climb, and the dramatic rolling ridgeline near the top, make up for it.